 In fiscal 2017, which ended on June 30, actual tax revenue collections underperformed expectations, with the Commonwealth taking balancing actions in response.
 The January 2016 consensus forecast originally assumed nearly \$26.9 billion in fiscal 2017 revenues, lowered to \$26.1 billion, in October 2016.
 Actions by the Commonwealth included voluntary separations, balance transfers, and implementation of \$95 million in Section 9C reductions.
 Thereafter, PIT collections during spring 2017 were well under earlier expectations, consistent with the experience of many states.
 Fiscal 2017 tax revenues, including tax-related settlements and judgments, ultimately totaled just under \$25.7, 0.9% above the fiscal 2016 level.
-The Commonwealth does not expect a stabilization fund draw to close fiscal 2017.
+No draws were made from the stabilization fund to close the fiscal year.

 Fiscal 2018 tax revenues as of the January 2017 consensus revenue forecast were expected to rise 3.9% over the then-expected fiscal 2017 level, to nearly \$27.1 billion.
-Forecast changes since then, notably the impact on fiscal 2018 of PIT weakness in fiscal 2017, and a various tax law changes in the adopted fiscal 2018 budget have reduced expected tax collections, including judgments and settlements, to \$26.5 billion, 3.7% above the fiscal 2017 level.
-The Commonwealth does not assume that the 0.05% PIT rate cut will be triggered as of Jan.
-1, 2018.
+Forecast changes since then, notably the impact on fiscal 2018 of PIT weakness in fiscal 2017, and a various tax law changes in the adopted fiscal 2018 budget have reduced expected tax collections, including judgments and settlements, to \$26.6 billion, 3.7% above the fiscal 2017 level.
+Year to date through November, fiscal 2018 tax collections are 4.8% over the comparable prior year figure, and 2.4% over the benchmark including judgments and settlements.
 The adopted fiscal 2018 spending plan totaled \$39.4 billion (1.7% above the fiscal 2017 estimated spending levels at the time of its approval), after accounting for \$193 million in net-line item vetoes and excluding transfers to the Medical Assistance Trust Fund.
-The house has passed overrides to the Governor's budget vetoes with an aggregate net budgetary impact of \$159 million.
-The overrides are now pending in the Senate.